ethpwn/ethpwn/docs/docs/ethpwn/global_state.md

     '''
 ```

-In the current session you can retrieve contracts by name, e.g., if you have previously compiled the code of the uniswap router contract, you can use `CONTRACT_METADATA['UniswapV2Router02']` to retrieve the `ContractMetadata` for this contract.
+In the current session you can retrieve contract metadata by contract name, e.g., if you have previously compiled the code of the uniswap router contract, you can use `CONTRACT_METADATA['UniswapV2Router02']` to retrieve the `ContractMetadata` for this contract.

 You can also retrieve the `ContractMetadata` for a contract that is stored in the `contract_registry` by using `contract_registry().get(<contract_address>).metadata`.